OpenCommonSense/CommonSensePortalSite/docs/models/methods.md

 **Evaluation Tasks:** [WSC](/docs/datasets#wsc){: .mr-1 target="_blank"}

-**Features:** `unsupervised`{: .method-label}, `coreference`{: .method-label}
+**Tags:** `unsupervised`{: .method-label}, `coreference`{: .method-label}

 <details markdown="block">
   <summary>Abstract</summary>
   {: .fs-3 .text-delta .text-blue-100}
   ```
   Commonsense reasoning is a long-standing challenge for deep learning.
 For example, it is difficult to use neural networks to tackle the Winograd Schema dataset (Levesque et al., 2011).
 In this paper, we present a simple method for commonsense reasoning with neural networks, using unsupervised learning.
 Key to our method is the use of language models, trained on a massive amount of unlabled data, to score multiple choice questions posed by commonsense reasoning tests.
-On both Pronoun Disambiguation and Winograd Schema challenges, our models outperform previous state-of-the-art methods by a large margin, without using expensive annotated knowledge bases or hand-engineered features.
+On both Pronoun Disambiguation and Winograd Schema challenges, our models outperform previous state-of-the-art methods by a large margin, without using expensive annotated knowledge bases or hand-engineered Tags.
 We train an array of large RNN language models that operate at word or character level on LM-1-Billion, CommonCrawl, SQuAD, Gutenberg Books, and a customized corpus for this task and show that diversity of training data plays an important role in test performance.
-Further analysis also shows that our system successfully discovers important features of the context that decide the correct answer, indicating a good grasp of commonsense knowledge.
+Further analysis also shows that our system successfully discovers important Tags of the context that decide the correct answer, indicating a good grasp of commonsense knowledge.
   ```
   <!-- ![Machine Common Sense](/images/asimplemethod.png){: width="700" text-align="center"} -->
 </details>